ramingasanov/phpvms/modules/DisposableTools/README.md

 **Options : AirportInfo**

-No options needed, lists your airports and provides a button to visit that Airport's page
+Widget has one option called *type* and it displays your airports according to it.

+type can be all, hubs, nohubs.
+* ['type' => 'all'] , shows all your airports and this is the default option
+* ['type' => 'nohubs'] , shows all your airports EXCEPT your hubs
+* ['type' => 'hubs'] , shows ONLY hubs and uses DisposableHubs hub info page for target link

 (*This widget is developed by Maco and being used in this module by his permission.*)

 **Options: FlightTimeMultiplier**

 No options for this, it is just a javascript calculator.
-Enter hours, minutes and the multiplier to get the result.Some VA's or platforms offer double or multiplied hours for some tours and events, thus this may come in handy.
+Enter hours, minutes and the multiplier to get the result.
+Some VA's or platforms offer double or multiplied hours for some tours and events, thus this may come in handy.

 Widget may be placed anywhere you wish, best possible location is your pirep fields.blade, just below or above submit/edit buttons.